theglobalarches/favourites/README.md

-# ❤️ A selection of Ronald's personal Favourites  ❤️
+# ❤️ A selection of Ronald's personal favourites  ❤️

 ## Stainless Steel Drinking Straws